AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Methodology

 The transformer-based neural network architecture used in this work is illustrated in Fig.~\ref{architecture_fig}.
 The model takes time series data as input, representing multiple concatenated orbits of a single dynamical system, along with an initial condition from region $Q$, and outputs the estimated safety function value corresponding to that initial condition within the dynamical system.

-The architecture comprises two attention blocks, followed by a convolution block, a pooling block, and a final output block of fully connected layers.
+The architecture comprises a stack of two transformer blocks, followed by a convolution block, a pooling block, and a final output block of fully connected layers.
 This configuration was chosen as it empirically provided the best performance during preliminary experiments.
-The two attention blocks effectively capture complex, long range dependencies in the input time series, while the subsequent convolution block complements this by extracting localized patterns.
+The two transformer blocks effectively capture complex, long range dependencies in the input time series, while the subsequent convolution block complements this by extracting localized patterns.
 This balance allows the model to generalize well and accurately predict the safety function.